innovait-dk/idp_learn/docs/tutorials/CodeTasksCustomization.md

 # Code Tasks - Customize

-Fanebladet "Customize" giver adgang til alle "Code Tasks", så er man fri for at klikke rundt i konfigurationen for at finde de relevante Code Tasks.
+The "Customize" tab provides access to all "Code Tasks", so you are free from clicking around in the configuration to find the relevant Code Tasks.

 ![Alt text](media/CodeTasksCustomization.png)

-Efter der er valgt en Code Task vises detaljerne for Code Tasken i højre side.
-Og i ovenstående tilfælde skal der vælges en entitet og derefter klikkes på "Add Code".
+After a Code Task is selected, the details for the Code Task are displayed on the right side.
+And in the above case, an entity should be selected and then click on "Add Code".

-Hvis der er valgt f.eks.
-DbContext, som nedenfor, så vises listen med entiteter ikke.
+If, for example, DbContext is selected, as shown below, the list of entities is not displayed.

 ![](media/CodeTasksCustomization-1.png)

-"Customize" er specielt velegnet, hvor der er mange Code Tasks.
-Nedenfor vises "Customize" for "User Interface".
+"Customize" is especially suitable where there are many Code Tasks.
+Below, "Customize" for "User Interface" is shown.

 ![Alt text](media/CodeTasksCustomization-2.png)